 “An unhealthy withholder may elect to withhold praise, feedback, agreement, or information — or any type of communication at all — for the purposes of gaining some measure of control or having some specific (and often malefic) impact on you.

 It can escalate from lower-impact (though still damaging) word-violence to a form of mental and emotional abuse.”
-(J.W., Ivy Sea Online Archives.)
+(J.W., from the former award-winning Ivy Sea Online.)

 In its most simple definition, withholding is just that — withdrawing or holding back communication, response, feedback (particularly positive feedback), agreement, acknowledgement, acceptance, and generally giving what’s often called the silent treatment or the cold shoulder.

-In face to face interactions in its more ‘punishing’ expression, it may be accompanied by visible ‘disapproving’ body language and facial expressions.
-In electronic communications, it’s pretty much just sudden radio silence…for awhile, until Mr. or Ms. Toxic needs to hoover you back into their web.
+In face to face interactions in its more punishing or abusive expression, it may be accompanied by visible ‘disapproving’ body language and facial expressions used by an abuser to specifically manipulate and control.
+In electronic communications, it’s pretty much just sudden radio silence or ghosting, until Mr. or Ms. Toxic needs to hoover you back into their web.

 When is What Seems to be ‘Withholding’ Actually Innocent, or Even Healthy?